 Professor of Civil Engineering, Dalian University of Technology, China

-Assistant Professor Mechanical engineering Dr B R Ambedkar National Institute of Technology Jalandhar India
+Assistant Professor, Dr. BR Ambedkar National Institute of Technology (NIT) Jalandhar, Punjab, India

 Head of the Microanalysis Department, Institute for Tropical Technology, Vietnam Academy of Science and Technology, Hanoi, Vietnam